 The property on Beverly Drive is known by many names: the Beverly House, the Godfather house, the Kennedy estate, the William Randolph Hearst house, or ‘that gigantic thing that everyone always talks about but that nobody wants to buy.’
 Even so, we’re betting that Leonard Ross will eventually find the right owner to take the reigns at 1011 N. Beverly Drive.

 It obviously takes a while to find someone who’s willing to invest in such a sprawling residential property, but given the charm of the estate and its rich, celebrity filled history, we’re sure the Beverly House will keep attracting interest.

 For now, there’s no news of anyone buying or in contract to buy the estate, but don’t worry, we’ll keep you posted on any updates.
-In the meantime, take a short tour of the estate by watching the video below, which was published recently:
+In the meantime, take a short tour of the estate by watching the video below:

 More iconic homes

 The Gigantic Manor that Aaron Spelling Built

 Jackie O. Turned a Sheep Farm into her Dream Retreat on Martha’s Vineyard; It Now Costs $65M

 “Neverland” No More!
 The Sycamore Valley Ranch is Much More than Michael Jackson’s Former Home